kowaraj/hippercampus/README.md

 npm run webpack
 ```

+## Test back- and front- ends

+For the test (React) Express (backend), see: https://github.com/kowaraj/hippercampus_test_be
+For the test React client (frontend), see: https://github.com/kowaraj/hippercampus_test_fe

+# More info

 After you see the webpack compilation succeed (the `npm run webpack` step), open up `build/index.html` (**no server needed!**).
 Then modify whichever `.re` file in `src` and refresh the page to see the changes.

 **For more elaborate ReasonReact examples**, please see https://github.com/reasonml-community/reason-react-example